adaltas/node-plug-and-play/README.md

 yarn run release
 ```

-There is currently no CI, copy/paste the code after release
+There is currently no CI, copy/paste the code after release.
+Note, commits and tags are automatically pushed before publishing.

 ```
-git push --follow-tags origin master && npm publish
+npm publish
 ```